• Home

 A thin wedge of panforte makes a delicious treat with caffè or liqueur after a meal.
 Panforte makes a beautiful edible gift-but only for very special people!
 I made mine small, wrapped them in parchment paper then in Florentine paper and sealed the bottom with a large gold sticker.Homemade panforte di Siena

-I used white pepper, as the flavour is more delicate, while still providing heat.
+I use white pepper, as the flavour is more delicate, while still providing heat.
 It is hard to find good canditi, so I made my own with organic orange and lemon peels using Domenica’s recipe. canditi

 My homemade canditi ran out after 2 batches, then I substituted chopped dried Kalamata and Mission figs and sour cherries.
 The zest of an orange added a bit of citrus flavour.
 For the ostie, I used something called ‘edible wafer paper’ made with potato starch.
 Edible rice paper is also available at specialty food stores.